Bob Roselle, July 20th, 2015

 LW: I want to talk a little bit about after the riots and your work for the city, and the T.A.A.P program.
 Can you tell us on the record again what that is?

-BR: I mentioned I was the budget director, and Jerry Cavanaugh became mayor, and he had a brilliant lawyer with him, Richard Strickharts, who he appointed finance director.
+BR: I mentioned I was the budget director, and Jerry Cavanagh became mayor, and he had a brilliant lawyer with him, Richard Strickharts, who he appointed finance director.
 He was writing grant requests because these were the days when the government was giving out a lot more grants, but they still do, but the city hadn’t taken advantage of that.
-And Strickhart wrote many proposals and one was for a federal program out of the labor department called the Community Renewal Program.
+And Strickharts wrote many proposals and one was for a federal program out of the labor department called the Community Renewal Program.
 CRP.
 They got $25,000, which was a lot of money but I could hire a lot of people with that.
 Anyway, they didn’t know who to run it.
 They weren’t expecting it, they weren’t organized to do it.
 So Strickharts talked to Al Pelham, who was the finance director.
 His father, Benjamin Pelham, had been a leading black politician in the early 1900s in Wayne County.
 Al Pelham was the Wayne County budgeting director for many years.
-And my work in the city budget, I had many things to do [unintelligible].
+And my work in the city budget, I had many things to do with it.
 For example, the city had its own welfare department during the depression because welfare, there was money and power in that.
 All the other welfare departments in the state were county; we were the only city welfare department.
 Well, after the war and things were getting processed, it was a burden.
-There was a lot of expenses doing welfare, and you didn’t need that political clout.
-So we wanted to turn it, the department, back to Wayne County, well, you’re trying to give away an expense, but I worked it out with Al Pelham.
-So now, Cavanaugh gets elected mayor, and he appoints Al Pelham to city financier, from the county to the city, and it was the highest paid black official in the city at that time.
-Al Pelham knew me, so he calls me in his office, and he said, “Would you be interested in taking an appointive job, and run the CRP?”
+There was a lot of expenses to doing welfare, and you didn’t need that political clout.
+So we wanted to turn it, the department, back to Wayne County.
+Well, you’re trying to give away an expense, but I worked it out with Al Pelham.
+So now, Cavanagh gets elected mayor, and he appoints Al Pelham to city financier, from the county to the city, and it was the highest paid black official in the city at that time.
+Al Pelham knew me, so he calls me in his office, and he said, “Would you be interested in taking an appointive job —take a leave from your [civil citizen's ?] job — and run the CRP?”
 And I didn’t know what it was.
 And I said, “Yeah, I’d like to talk to my wife first,” and he said, “You have to let me know tomorrow,” he was a no-nonsense guy.
 So I said, “Fine, I’ll let you know tomorrow.”
 I went back to my office, and later in the day I went back to his office, and he had left, and Dorothea Cross was his secretary.
 But she had been the secretary of other controllers, you didn’t get to pick your own secretary in those days.
 So I said, “Dorothea,”—we both were career people—“What is CRP?”
 She said, “Well, I’m not sure, but I think there’s a folder on his desk,” so she just goes in, grabs the folder and says, “Here!
 Read it!”
 And it says “Community Renewal Program.”
 It was a study of urban renewal and its impact on the community.
 Like, what happened to Black Bottom when they built Lafayette Park.
-So I read it, went home, talked to my wife, and decided why not?
+So I read it, went home, talked to Bev, and decided why not?
 So I took it, and I had to hire the people, but again, my experience with the city for a number of years, I knew good people in the city who could help and got them transferred in.
 It isn’t as though you had to go out and hire people, you could have them transferred in.
 We had to find a headquarters and stuff, but that’s it.
 But then, as I mentioned earlier, when they got the War on Poverty federal program, they wanted to get it working, and when Congress passed, he wanted to start spending the money.
 So they had a plan to do that.
 And this was a whole different plan. [shuffling through papers] Anyway, there’s a table of contents, all these different subjects.